 Lastly, if you are filing a permanent partial disability claim, you have four (4) years to file the claim from the date of your last payment of income benefits.

 In short, if you’re injured on the job: timing is everything!
-Call the Ramos Law Firm at 404-355-3431 now to stay on top of these essential deadlines.
+Call Ramos & Law at 404-355-3431 now to stay on top of these essential deadlines.